9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 ```
 ::::

-We\'ll use the QuickCheck convention of prefixing test properties with
+We'll use the QuickCheck convention of prefixing test properties with
 `prop_` to distinguish them from normal code.
 This idempotency property
 is written simply as a Haskell function stating an equality that must
 hold for any input data that is sorted.
 We can check this makes sense